Prince William's wife Kate in hospital in labour - Journal du Cameroun

 The birth will be announced in both traditional and modern fashion.

-A proclamation will be placed on an easel in the grounds of Buckingham Palace for the public to see.
-At the same time, Kensington Palace will release the news on its Twitter feed.
+A proclamation will be placed on a golden easel in the forecourt of Buckingham Palace.
+Kensington Palace will also release the news on its Twitter feed.

-The birth will be celebrated with a 41-gun salute in London’s Hyde Park — the standard 21 rounds with an extra 20 because it is a royal park.
+The birth will be celebrated with a 41-gun salute in London’s Green Park Hyde Park — the standard 21 rounds with an extra 20 because they are royal parks.

-The Tower of London will fire 62 rounds: 21, plus 20 because it is a royal palace, and a further 21 because it is in the historic City of London.
+The Tower of London will fire 62 rounds: 21, plus 20 because it is a royal palace, and a further 21 to show the City of London’s loyalty to the sovereign.